OPEC Fund commits $1bln in new financing for developing nations

 It comes as the United States and a number of European countries reduce the amount of bilateral aid they provide to poorer countries around the world.

-The Vienna-based OPEC Fund announced on Wednesday around $720 million in new financing to support development efforts across Africa, Asia, Latin America and the Caribbean, and the signing of $362 million in new loan agreements.
+The Vienna-based Opec Fund announced on Wednesday around $720m in new financing to support development efforts across Africa, Asia, Latin America and the Caribbean, and the signing of $362m in new loan agreements.

-The agreements included a $300 million plan for Rwanda over the next three years as well as programmes worth $65 million and $40 million, respectively, in Ivory Coast and for the Uganda-based East African Development Bank.
+The agreements included a $300m plan for Rwanda over the next three years as well as programmes worth $65m and $40m, respectively, in Ivory Coast and for the Uganda-based East African Development Bank.

-The roundtable resulted in an ACG joint pledge of $2 billion financing over the next five years.
+The roundtable resulted in an ACG joint pledge of $2bn financing over the next five years.
 A dedicated Arab Donors Roundtable on the Sahel also discussed greater support for the region's urgent challenges such as drought.